Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Anomalies of Water in Lattice Model

 One of the other interesting anomalies of water is the existence of a compressibility minimum as a function of temperature \cite{stanley1998puzzling}.
 The compressibility for water shows an anomalous behaviour as compared to a regular liquid since it rises at low temperatures.
 The compressibility is the susceptibility with respect to pressure and is defined as the following derivative \beq \kappa = \frac{1}{V} \left( \frac{dP}{dV} \right)_{T,N} \eeq

-Figure~\ref{compr} (a) shows the compressibility against temperature.
+Figure~\ref{compr} shows the compressibility against temperature.
 The compressibility in our lattice model shows anomalous behaviour, rising at low temperatures.
-Unlike the density maximum, the position of the compressibility minimum is less sensitive to the volume assigned to the defects - see dashed blue line in Figure~\ref{compr} (a). \\
+Unlike the density maximum, the position of the compressibility minimum is less sensitive to the volume assigned to the defects - see dashed blue line in Figure~\ref{compr}.
 The physical origin of the compressibility minimum of water has been discussed in the literature with several interpretations.
 In the two-critical-point scenario, there is a second-order phase transition at some temperature $T_c<1$ and pressure $P_c$, between more tetrahedral and less tetrahedral phases.
 Thus, the correlations between tetrahedral regions diverge at the critical point, and the compressibility rise at low temperatures is a result of the such increasing correlations as the temperature is decreased.
-Fig~\ref{compr} (b) shows the variation with temperature of the height of the first peak in the $g(r)$ of the various types kinds of molecule around a tetrahedral 22 molecule.
-We see however, that the correlations do not increase significantly with decreasing temperature in our model are thus unlikely to be the cause of the compressibility anomaly. \\
+However, in our model, we find that the correlation length between tetrahedral 22s shows only a very weak increase as the temperature is lowered.
+This is inconsistent with the prediction of formation of tetrahedral patches as the temperature is lowered, but consistent with the phase diagram obtained in the next section, which does not show a second critical point in the supercooled region. \\